Last Updated on 27 September 2024 by Cycloscope

 As soon as we set foot on Indonesian land we find out that the “very bad road” panic is quite baseless, at least for now.
 The road is paved here and there are so many different little restaurants.
 We stop to drink a cup of coffee while waiting for the usual shower to pass by.

-After a few kilometers the dirt road begins, is flat and easy to ride, we pass through very nice little villages.
+After a few kilometers the dirt road begins, is flat and easy to ride, and we pass through very nice little villages.
 We note immediately that Indonesians are very different from Malaysians.

-The Malays were not very surprised to see us, but here everybody greets us: “hello Miss” or “hello Mister”, it doesn’t really matter to whom is addressed.
+The Malays were not very surprised to see us, but here everybody greets us: “Hello Miss” or “Hello Mister”, it doesn’t really matter to whom is addressed.
 They stop us and ask for pictures together.

 Almost nobody speaks English here so we will learn a few words of Indonesian, which is almost identical to the Malaysian.
 Even nature is immediately different, wilder and lusher, at least in this area.

-20km past the border there is a short climb, of course here the road conditions are the worst seen so far and, as the greatest classics, a tropical storm begins while we’re coping with the steepest part, which immediately becomes muddy and slippery.
+20km past the border there is a short climb, of course, here the road conditions are the worst seen so far, and, as the greatest classics, a tropical storm begins while we’re coping with the steepest part, which immediately becomes muddy and slippery.

 They’re wondering where are we going and where will we sleep.
 We tell them we don’t know and that we will find a campsite somewhere.

 It’s five in the afternoon.
 One of them is a priest and he tells us that he knows another priest who can accommodate us 10 kilometers away.
-They go on a motorbike to warn about our arrival.
+They go on a motorbike to warn us about our arrival.

-Rode those ten kilometers we arrive in a small village of five or six houses, a man who doesn’t look like a priest at all comes out of the bar and calls us waving!
+Rode those ten kilometers we arrived in a small village of five or six houses, a man who doesn’t look like a priest at all comes out of the bar and calls us waving!
 He’s indeed the rude deacon of the small local church.

-He brings us in a house where there are several small rooms that house children aged 12 to 16 years, probably an orphanage (see the map).
+He brings us to a house where there are several small rooms that house children aged 12 to 16 years, probably an orphanage (see the map).
 We are given one of those rooms.
 He does not speak a word of English, but he’s funny in all his roughness and hoarse yelling.

 We take a bucket shower and go to the bar where we met him before, but his not there anymore, all the people in the village but not him.
-We meet him again in the morning, have breakfast together at the bar run by his sister, the usual photo together and take off to Sambas.
+We meet him again in the morning, have breakfast together at the bar run by his sister, the usual photo together, and take off to Sambas.

-Unamed village to Sambas – 50km
+Unnamed village to Sambas – 50km

 All night it rained and the road has become a river of mud.
 In particular, there are a few stretches where road works are going on, here trucks with their weight sink into the mud, creating veritable rivers.